 It is available for both Canon EF and Nikon FX cameras.
 However, it can also be used on Canon EOS R and Canon EOS M cameras with the correct adapter.

 With a focal length of 100-400mm, you can either get up close to your subjects or shoot from a safe distance.
 Either way, this lens will ensure that you can get fantastic detail of the birds.
 Despite its affordable price, it still delivers consistent quality.
-This is due to the lens construction, and the inclusion of LD elements, and lens coatings that help reduce optical errors and boost colors and clarity.
+This is due to the lens construction, the inclusion of LD elements, and lens coatings that help reduce optical errors and boost colors and clarity.

 2. Tamron SP 150-600mm f/5-6.3 Di VC USD G2